Hammad7106/hammad-innovaxel-mubeen/README.md

 # hammad-innovaxel-mubeen
 Url Shortner Home Assignment

-# SET UP INSTRUCTIONS

-1- Clone this repository by git clone repo-name.
+# 📌 Features
+🔗 Create a Short URL: Converts long URLs into short, manageable links.
+🔄 Retrieve Original URL: Redirects or fetches the original URL using the short code.
+✏️ Update Short URL: Modify the original URL associated with a short link.
+❌ Delete Short URL: Remove a short URL from the database.
+📊 View URL Statistics: Track how many times a short URL has been accessed.

+# 🚀 Setup Instructions

+1️⃣ Clone the Repository

+2️⃣ Set Up MySQL Database
-2- Set up Database in MySQL and integrate with Django.
-In Project's settings.py add DATABASES = {
+In Project's settings.py add.
+DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',
         'NAME': 'your_db_name',